Drak (mythology)

-The Drak (/de/), Drâk, Dråk, Drakel or Fürdrak (either for-Drak or fire Drak), in Oldenburg also Drake (f.), is a household spirit from German folklore often identified with the Kobold or the devil (German Teufel), both of which are also used as synonymous terms for Drak.
+The Drak (/de/), Drâk, Dråk, Drakel or Fürdrak (either "for-Drak" or "fire Drak"), in Oldenburg also Drake (f.), is a household spirit from German folklore often identified with the Kobold or the devil (German Teufel), both of which are also used as synonymous terms for Drak.
 Otherwise it is also known as Drache (dragon) but has nothing much to do with the reptilian monster in general.

 Nomenclature

 The etymology of drak, it has been argued, does not descend directly from Latin draco (German: Drachen, trachen) for "dragon", but rather from the name mandragora (which is sometimes misconceived of as relating to the dragon, as in the English name "man-drake").
 (Note: This is reiterated in Frick (1982), though the HdA citation is only for the devil's or witch's toad (Kröte) being discussed.)
+(Note: The form Drakel as well descending from mandragore/mandrake.)

+The Drak (Drache) is known under various other names.
+Some names given to the Drak hint at its elfish or Kobold descent, such as Alf, Alber, Alp, Kolbuck, Koberchen, Pûks, and Erdhühnlein (earth chicken).
+Names based on clothing are typical for both Drak and Kobold, e.g. Hauslätzchen ("house bib"), Rôdjackte or Rodjackte ("the one with the red jacket").
+(Note: Cf. Jackerl ("the one with the jacket"; noa name for devil).)

+In Westphalia, there is popular belief that the Drak (feurige Drache) is manifested in meteors, thus the creature is also called Herbrand (Note: Sartori actually gives Hêrbrand (var.
+Hjärbram, Hjäwenbrand.))
+(Herbrand, lit. 'war flame', denoting fireball or shooting star (Note: Grimm, Deutsche Worterbuch, s.v.
+"Heerbrand" apud Plassmann)).
+It is called Schlingsteert ("coiling tail"), Langwams ("long doublet"), and Kortwämsken ("little short doublet", these three occur in Minden, Westphalia), and Langschwanz ("long tail", in Bückeburg, Lower Saxony, 10km east of Minden).

-The creature is also known in the Alpine region (Switzerland, etc.) by such "cute" names as Tragerl, Stutzli (diminutive of Stutz, a Swiss franc coin),　Geldhühndl, but also calling it drak in Switzerland is apparently an adoption of the Low German form: this local house kobold exhibits an overlap with the Alpine "field dragons" (tatzelwurm, etc.), (Note: The tatzelwurm or stollenwurm was associated with blood-sucking and milk-suckling.
+The creature is also known in the Alpine region by such "cute" names as Tragerl (Austria), Stutzli (diminutive of Stutz, a Swiss franc coin), Geldhühndl, but calling it drak has become current in Switzerland, apparently due to adoption of the Low German form: this local house kobold exhibits an overlap with the Alpine "field dragons" (tatzelwurm, etc.), (Note: The tatzelwurm or stollenwurm was associated with blood-sucking and milk-suckling.
 The drak was also said to suck the milk from cows.
-Devil's or witch's toad (subject to comparison with drak by Frick) was also said to suck milk from cows.) as well as conflation with the lucky mandrake (called Alraun[e]) in German).

-While name Tragerl (also used in Austria) has been folklorically connected to the sprite's penchant to carry (tragen) goods or riches to its owner, the similarity of this name to Trache (var.
+Devil's or witch's toad (subject to comparison with drak by Frick) was also said to suck milk from cows.) as well as conflation with the lucky Alraun (Note: Note Alrun/Alrune([sic]) are given as alias of kobold of "dragon" type in the article on "Kobold" in HdA.) (lit. 'mandrake') And Tragerl has been discussed rather as a subtype of mandrake doll/imp (Alraun, aka Galgenmännlein) or kobold.
+While the name Tragerl (also used in Austria) has been folklorically connected to the sprite's penchant to carry (tragen) goods or riches to its owner, the similarity of this name to Trache (var.
 German for "dragon") is also noted.